Devil’s Punchbowl Waterfall: Short Walk In Arthur’s Pass, New Zealand

 The Devil’s Punchbowl Waterfall is a short walk in Arthur’s Pass, New Zealand that rewards you with a nice waterfall.

 The falls are impressive and easy to reach.
-Don’t drive through Arthur’s Pass without making a quick detour for this trek!This guide will explain how you can get there, and everything you need to know before you go!
+Don’t drive through Arthur’s Pass without making a quick detour for this trek!This travel guide will explain how to get there, and everything you need to know before you go!

 - Distance: 1.2 miles (2 km) return